m3lkor001/MelksLumTracker/README.md

+**Melk's Pet Tracker**

+Created with ai (of course)
+works pretty well, recharges below a threshold, saves states. add the pets you want by name or having them selected when you click add. can keep the pet out permanently or summon when monsters are near.  will not dismiss the pet or resummon unnecessarily.

+<{MelksPetSummoner}>: --- MelksPetSummoner Commands ---
+<{MelksPetSummoner}>: /mpets on|off          Enable/disable auto-summon
+<{MelksPetSummoner}>: /mpets add <name>      Add a pet device by name fragment
+<{MelksPetSummoner}>: /mpets add             (with item selected in inventory, adds that item directly)
+<{MelksPetSummoner}>: /mpets remove <name>   Remove a pet device by name fragment
+<{MelksPetSummoner}>: /mpets list            List tracked pets
+<{MelksPetSummoner}>: /mpets status          Show current state
+<{MelksPetSummoner}>: Click the checkbox in the list to toggle a pet on/off

 ***Melk's Luminance Tracker for Asheron's Call***

 If installing the DLL fails, restart decal and try using the DLL within the zip file.<br />